-Join Paul Nowak for an in-depth discussion in this video What you should know before watching this course, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video What you should know before watching this course, part of Learning Speed Reading.

 - Before we get started, there are a few things you should know before watching this course.
 As you make your way through this course, I'll go over a variety of techniques and exercises to help you become a more efficient reader.
 Every so often I'll ask you to practice a particular exercise or techique in your own reading material.
 What kind of reading material do I want you to use?
 I want you to use the same material you already read on a daily basis.
 If you're a student, you can use your text book.
 If you're a business professional or executive, you can use your work-related material.
 Or if you want to use reading material that's of personal interest to you, that's fine with me.